Best Deodorant for Men Review – Top 5 Sweetest List for November, 2022 with Buying Guide

 A big plus for Sam’s is that it’s available in a huge variety of scents (16 in all) from cedar and oak, to leather and patchouli.
 There’s an unscented version as well, and the deodorant’s low price makes it easy to try several scents to find your favorite.

-Sam’s isn’t the very best natural deodorant to make the Groom+Style rankings, but it’s very effective and priced lower than our alternatives.
+Sam’s isn’t the very best natural deodorant for men to make the Groom+Style rankings, but it’s very effective and priced lower than our alternatives.